JuniorMacedo91/matching-game/README.md

 # matching-game
-Matching game is one of the most popular game, playing for everybody to improve memory.
+Matching game is one of the most popular game, playing for everybody to improve memory skills.

 Building